 First, it is necessary to clarify that the techniques we have been playing with is a DRY wool felting method.
-There is another type of art done with wool roving that many artists are doing; one is wet felting in which and artist creates beautiful pieces of woolen cloth and sometimes uses that to create wearable art.
+There are other types of art done with wool roving that many artists are doing; one is wet felting in which and artist creates beautiful pieces of woolen cloth and sometimes uses that to create wearable art.
 Another technique is done dry, and the artist creates three-dimensional works of art.
 The Painted Hills Fiber Artists employ a technique which punches wool roving into a base layer with barbed needles to mesh and interlock the fibers.

-Since writing the previous article about needle felting, a couple of us have been experimenting with our needle felting machines.
+A couple of the PHFA’s love experimenting with our needle felting machines.
 It has come to light that the machine is not the only tool necessary for a successful project.
 We have added the 6-needle hand tool, 3-needle pen-style tool, and individual needles.

 Our study shows the felting machine, sometimes referred to as an embellishing machine, is fabulous for creating quick backgrounds.
 It has the capability of using one to 12 needles, adjusted to specific needs.
 The machine but more control is necessary for fine details.
 However, available on the market are different tools which allow different kinds of control.

 The single, hand needles come in 3 sizes, ranging from larger (for heavier fibers) to fine (fine, detailed work).
 Artists can use a single needle for extreme control in creating tiny bits, like fine lines or dots.

-Here is a piece, entitled “Janet’s Garden” for which I used the 6-needle tool and a single needle.
+Here is a piece, entitled “Janet’s Garden” which was made using the 6-needle tool and a single needle.
 The finished size is 8″ x 10″.

 Since one of the first questions of most viewers is, “How long did this take you to make?”, let me fill you in.
-The whale piece was needle felted in an afternoon while my grandson and I were playing with the wool roving.
+Carroll Lee needle felted the whale piece in an afternoon while she and her grandson were playing with the wool roving.
 The quilting is minimal, and only took an hour to finish the layering, quilting and edge-finish detail.
 This was a very quick project.

 Fun.
 Fun.
 Fun.
 We hope you will step out of any comfort level and try this technique.